US strikes Venezuela and says its leader has been captured and flown out of the country

 Some streets in Caracas fill up

-Armed individuals and uniformed members of a civilian militia took to the streets of a Caracas neighborhood long considered a stronghold of the ruling party.
-As daylight broke, some rallied while holding posters of Maduro,
+Armed people and uniformed members of a civilian militia headed into the streets of a Caracas neighborhood long considered a stronghold of the ruling party.

+At a pro-Maduro protest in the capital, Caracas Mayor Carmen Meléndez joined a crowd demanding Maduro’s return.

+“Maduro, hold on, the people are rising up!” the crowd chanted.
+They also said: “We are here Nicolás Maduro.
+If you can hear us, we are here!”

-In other areas of the city, the streets remained empty hours after the attack.
-Parts of the city remained without power, but vehicles moved freely.
+In other parts of the city, the streets remained empty hours after the attack, as residents absorbed events.
+Some areas remained without power, but vehicles moved freely.

+“How do I feel?
+Scared, like everyone,” said Caracas resident Noris Prada, who sat on an empty avenue looking down at his phone.
+“Venezuelans woke up scared, many families couldn’t sleep.”

 Video obtained from Caracas and an unidentified coastal city showed tracers and smoke clouding the landscape as repeated muted explosions illuminated the night sky.
 Other footage showed cars passing on a highway as blasts illuminated the hills behind them.
 The videos were verified by The Associated Press.